2026 Data · All 50 States

 Quality of pre-license and exam prep

 States with weaker prep-course markets (driven by pricing pressure or limited approved providers) see lower pass rates.
-The 92% Click2CE pass rate is driven primarily by AI-powered weak-spot targeting and state-specific question-bank curation.
+Click2CE's current student-reported 92% first-attempt pass rate reflects the outcomes of students using its state-specific question banks, adaptive practice tools, AI Tutor, timed simulations, and structured study plans.

 State law complexity